Save Our Stoneham Proposition 2½ campaign logo

 Calculator Source Code

 Our calculator is built on open-source principles, ensuring full transparency in how we calculate tax impacts.
-The current version on this website is specifically tailored to the two ballot questions ($9.3M and $12.5M overrides), providing focused, accurate estimates for these exact scenarios.
+The current version on this website is specifically tailored to the two ballot questions ($9.3M and $12.5M overrides), providing focused, accurate estimates for these exact scenarios using official FY2026 data.

 The original open-source calculator framework is available on GitHub and demonstrates the broader methodology that can be applied to any override amount.
-While we've refined the website version for these specific ballot questions, the underlying calculations and approach remain consistent with the transparent methodology documented in the original code:
+While we've refined the website version for these specific ballot questions using actual FY2026 assessments and certified tax rates, the underlying calculations and approach remain consistent with the transparent methodology documented in the original code:

 https://github.com/RoboCafaz/stoneham-override-calculator